shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 ### Get User Info

 After successful login, the user information is saved in memory.
-Before the page unload event, the user information gets stored in session-storage.
-After a successful page reload, it is fetched again to memory and removed from the session-storage.
+Before the page unload event, the user information gets stored in session storage.
+After a successful page reload, it is fetched again to memory and removed from the session storage.

 ```js
 const userInfo = auth.getUserInfo();